Diving and spearfishing may be a recent occurrence but, spearfishing has been done since before written history.

 While this sport has been around since humans could form tools, the tools they use vary by region of the world and the culture using them.

 There are a variety of different types of spears.
-Some use harpoons, others have multiple barbs, some only have one rigid bars, other may have flexible barbs.
+Some use harpoons, others have multiple barbs, some only have one rigid bar, and others may have flexible barbs.
 There are so many different versions.

 This could be indicative of what was needed to catch the primary fish of the region or the beliefs of the culture at the time.